RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

 ## Install the operator

-The Redis Enterprise operator bundle is published as a Docker container.
+The Redis Enterprise operator bundle is published as a container image.
 A list of required images is available in the [release notes]({{<relref "/kubernetes/release-notes/_index.md">}}) for each version.

 The operator [definition and reference materials](https://github.com/RedisLabs/redis-enterprise-k8s-docs) are available on GitHub.
 The operator definitions are [packaged as a single generic YAML file](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/bundle.yaml).

 {{<note>}}
-If you do not pull images from DockerHub or another public registry, you'll need to use a [private container registry]({{<relref "/kubernetes/deployment/container-images#manage-image-sources">}}).
+If you do not pull images from DockerHub or another public registry, you need to use a [private container registry]({{<relref "/kubernetes/deployment/container-images#manage-image-sources">}}).
 {{</note>}}

 ### Download the operator bundle